 Damariscotta has a quaint yet vibrant downtown area that offers a peek into simplistic Maine style without the kitschy vibe of some of the busier resort towns, with great shops like Maine Coast Book Shop and Café and Sheepscot River Pottery for you to explore.
 There are many excellent options for where to eat while in the Damariscotta region, but just about 10 minutes up the road is the little town of Wiscasset, where you can find a lobster roll at popular Red’s Eats.
 If you’d like a quaint B&B experience, consider booking a room at lovely Hawks House Inn.

 Kennebunkport absolutely had to be on our list of cutest small towns in Maine because, well, it’s probably one of the cutest small towns in the entire United States, period!
 Quaint, adorable, lovely, independent, charming, basically all of the things that come to mind when thinking about small-town charm!
 This sweet little seaside town has so much to offer: beautiful beaches, boutique shopping downtown, a fabulous selection of year-round restaurants and charming inns, B&Bs, and hotels, and plenty to do and see in Kennebunkport.

-Whether it’s one of the coastal resort communities or the inland gems, Maine is full of adorable little towns, but we’ve done our best here to pull together the top 10 cutest small towns in Maine so you can choose for yourself which spot is calling your name for your next Maine getaway.
-Wherever you end up, happy travels!
+Whether it’s one of the coastal resort communities or the inland gems, Maine is full of adorable little towns to visit.
+We’ve done our best here to pull together the cutest small towns in Maine so you can choose for yourself which spot is calling your name for your next Maine getaway.

 You might also like: